 This passage is crucial for our understanding of disability in the Kingdom of God.
-Jesus is stating that the Kingdom of God was for everyone.
+Jesus is stating that the Kingdom of God is for everyone.
 Unlike society at the time, God beckons those who are lowly to come and be part of his Kingdom.
-He welcomes those that the world has forgotten or willfully ignored, but more than this, he uses them for his glory.
+He welcomes those that the world has forgotten or willfully ignored, but more than this, He uses them for his glory.

 4. God uses people with disabilities for his Kingdom purposes